 - The larger the ball capacity is, the larger the hopper would need to be (and therefore the overall size of the machine).
 It seems logical that all three machine makers design their models to hold roughly the same number of balls.

 Shot Adjustable Arc: This feature is critical to modifying the shot selection you want to practice.
 Straight line drives for hard serve returns or long baseline drives and shorter arc for softer lobs and dink shots.
 Having a higher arc capability is also very useful for high lobs and practicing the overhead smash.

-While even the slowest speed of 40 MPH that the Simon 2 delivers is still a very decent speed to train your serve returns and baseline drives and a max velocity that many players would find adequate, the extra 10 or even 20 MPH of the Tutor or Pickle are a factor to consider especially depending on your competitive level.
+While even the slowest speed of 40 MPH that the older Simon 2 models deliver is still a very decent speed to train your serve returns and baseline drives and a max velocity that many players would find adequate, the extra 10 or even 20 MPH of the Tutor or Pickle are a factor to consider especially depending on your competitive level.

 Oscillation Pattern: Currently, the machines offering this use a random horizontal pattern to keep shots unpredictable.

 Spin: Currently the Lobster Pickle is the only machine offering this and has options for both backspin and topspin.

 Elevation/Elevation Degrees: Ability to increase the height of the lob and dink shots.
 Max elevation would be for high lob returns and practicing overhead shots.

 Charging time and Battery life/play time: When buying a battery-powered model, the charging time can be a major consideration since the added hours needed to charge could limit how much the machine can be used on the court daily (coaching, busy clubs) or the need to buy extra external battery packs.

 AC/DC power: This can be a very useful option where you are within reach of a power source (extension cord) and are not limited to the amount of time the machine can be played continuously.

 Play While Charging: Most machines do not have this option as the machine cannot be in use while the battery is charging.